GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/ui_installation/env-variables.md

 - `NEXT_PUBLIC_NOTIFICATION_TOPIC` - Topic created for notifications
 - `NEXT_PUBLIC_NOTIFICATION_SUB` - Subscription created for notifications
 - `NEXT_PUBLIC_GIT_API_URL` - Url of the public repo to pull the deployment modules
+- `SECRET_MANAGER_LOCATION` - Location of the Google secret manager to store the secrets(replica set)

 ## Git Hub repo envs